 The Biden administration is moving to reclassify marijuana.
 Here's what that means

-The Biden administration is expected to take another step toward reclassifying marijuana as a less dangerous drug, a move President Biden promised when he was running for office in 2019, and that could be popular with young voters this year.
+The Biden administration is taking another step toward reclassifying marijuana as a less dangerous drug, a move President Biden promised when he was running for office in 2019, and that could be popular with young voters this year.

 Marijuana is currently classified as a Schedule I drug, which comes with the most restrictions.
 Other drugs in the category include heroin, ecsatsy and LSD.